-Instruction
+Instruction 2 Hours per Week

-Duration of SEE
+Duration of SEE 3 Hours

-SEE
+SEE 50 Marks

-CIE
+CIE 50 Marks

-Credits
+Credits 1

 Course Objectives: The objectives of this course are

 - 1. To understand the fundamental concepts of Image processing. - 2.
 To explore Discrete Fourier Transform for 1-D and 2-D signal. - 3.
 To apply filtering techniques on 1-D and 2-D Images. - 4.
 To apply gray scale morphological algorithms for edge image processing.